binayjy8/SIMON-GAME/README.md

-# SIMON-GAME is created b
+# SIMON-GAME is created by